 Literature, which students take after plebe year, focuses primarily on close reading and the study of literature in various genres, and provides additional work on composition, oral presentation, individually and/or in groups, and class discussion.
-Literary studies will allow students to analyze how and what words create; literary studies will also provide students with a rare opportunity to reflect on the complexity of human life and history, the psychology of human conflict and cooperation, and the impact of diverse cultures on the individual.
-Prerequisites: LITR101 3 class hours a week
+Literary studies will allow students to analyze how and what words create: literary studies will also provide students with a rare opportunity to reflect on the complexity of human life and history, the psychology of human conflict and cooperation, and the impact of diverse cultures on the individual.
+Prerequisites: LITR101

+LITR220/WRIT110 Technical

+& Professional

-LITR220/WRIT110 Technical & Professional Communications Credits: 2
+Communications Credits: 2